charbelnehme/case-study/README.md

 Moula uses data, AI and machine learning to assess business loan applications made online.
 Successful applications can result in business loans of up to $500,000 being made available in 24-48 hours.

-Justin Green is the Chief Product and Strategy Officer for Moula explains why traditional banks don’t work for many Australian businesses –

-> “If you don’t have the benefit of assets, like the family home to put up as collateral, then your ability to borrow money from the bank is pretty limited.
-So Moula’s thesis was very much ‘can we partner with small businesses?’, try and demystify this volatility that exists in small businesses, encourage this open-sharing of business data, as the critical asset to understand the nature of someone’s business.” – Justin Green

-Green says the actual process of applying for a Moula business loan takes 7-10 minutes.
-It involves completing a fairly light touch application form, and granting approval for Moula to access the applicant’s business data.
-That’s generally achieved through an API into a data source, such as Xero.

-According to Paul Pesavento, Moula’s Chief Data Officer;

-> “Taking into consideration the licensing and service expenses, Azure is more cost-effective.
-As we are using PaaS, we are no longer concerned with updating the VMs and patching the frameworks.
-Azure provides better and more fine-grained security.
-It has helped us to use advanced threat detection and security features in Azure SQL databases we are using.
-Last but not least, we can scale up to any kind of workload we have to deal with.”

 Moula worked with Microsoft partner, BizData to plan and execute the transition.
 Together they established an Azure based data warehouse using Azure SQL DB, implemented Power BI to run business analytics, and leverage Azure AI and machine learning capabilities to assess data and analyse risk.
 Rachel Bondi, general manager, One Commercial Partner, Microsoft Australia, applauds the partnership between BizData and Moula, for the vision it brought to the market.

 > “Small business is the engine room of Australia’s economy.
 It’s where most people work, and without small business big business simply could not function.
 The vision of Moula in terms of liberating the value in small business data is impressive, and the partnership with BizData using Microsoft AI technology to bring that vision to life is a prime example of collaboration across our ecosystem to bring about not just business transformation, but sector transformation.”
-AI and machine learning key to success

 A machine learning decision model developed using Scikit-Learn machine learning algorithms that are accessed through Azure Machine Learning Services, then provide a prediction of the probability (or risk) of the SME being able to pay back its loan.